Boy, 15, struck by bullet on CTA bus in Chicago Lawn

 CHICAGO (WLS) --A 15-year-old boy was struck by a bullet while traveling on a CTA bus in Chicago's Chicago Lawn neighborhood on the Southwest Side, police said.

 The teen suffered a graze wound to the head and is in good condition.
-He is expected to be okay.
+He is being treated at Christ Hospital and is expected to be okay.

 Johnson said the victim is a student at Walter Payton High School who was on his way home from school at the time.